ibm-cloud-docs/Cloudant/api/authorization.md

 `https://$ACCOUNT.cloudant.com/_api/v2/db/$DATABASE/_security`,
 as described in [modifying permissions](/docs/Cloudant?topic=cloudant-authorization#modifying-permissions).

-The database does not have to be in the same account as the account used for generating the API key initially.
+The database doesn't have to be in the same account as the account used for generating the API key initially.

 To give an existing API key permissions to access a database in another account, do the following steps: